10up/secure-media/README.md

 ## How It Works
 Designated files are stored in S3.
 Those files are not accessible via the web browser.
 To view a private file, you would navigate to `http://url.com/private/[file_id]`.
 That URL validates the user before displaying the file.
 The POC plugin will only show private files to logged in administrators.

+__Note:__ This plugin is not complete.
+It works for a basic upload directly in the media library but has not be tested elsewhere.
+File deletion from S3 is not functioning.